 |About | Media | Search | Contact|

-Having the capability of moulding diverse ideas or things into unity.
+adjective: Having the capability of molding diverse ideas or things into unity.

 Coined by poet Samuel Taylor Coleridge (1772-1834), apparently inspired by German Ineinsbildung (forming into one).
 From Greek es- (into) + en, neuter of eis (one) + plastic, from Latin plasticus (related to molding), from Greek plastikos, from plassein (to mold).
 Earliest documented use: 1817.